JSuttHoops/RSSimple/README.md

 - Organise feeds visually in the News Library with custom logos.
 - "Ask Simpli" dialog with optional web search via SearxNG and Ollama models.
 - SearxNG instance can be changed in the Settings panel.
+- Refresh feeds quietly in the background so the "All Recent" feed no longer steals focus.
+- Click **Refresh Feed** to reload only the current feed.
+- RSSimple automatically refreshes all feeds every 30 minutes.

 ## Ask Simpli